Time for Me to Fly (song)

-Dolly Parton also recorded the song for her 1989 album, White Limozeen.

 In 2021, REO Speedwagon's home state of Illinois used the song as "Time for Me to Drive" for a tourism campaign.

 Charts

+Other versions

+Dolly Parton recorded a bluegrass version for her 1989 album White Limozeen.
+It was released as the fourth single from the album in January 1990 and peaked at No. 39 on the U.S. Billboard Country chart.